zloirock/core-js/CONTRIBUTING.md

 ## How to add a new polyfill

 - The polyfill implementation should be added to the [`packages/core-js/modules`](./packages/core-js/modules) directory.
 - If the implementation for the `pure` version should differ from the global version, it should be added to [`packages/core-js-pure/modules-pure`](./packages/core-js-pure/modules-pure) directory.
+The rest of `core-js-pure` will be copied from `core-js` package.
 - For export the polyfill, in almost all cases should be used `_export` helper.
 - The polyfill should be added to the [list of polyfills](./packages/core-js-builder/config.js) and to entry points, where it's required: [`packages/core-js/index.js`](./packages/core-js/index.js), directories [`packages/core-js/fn`](./packages/core-js/fn), [`packages/core-js/es`](./packages/core-js/es), [`packages/core-js/esnext`](./packages/core-js/esnext) and [`packages/core-js/web`](./packages/core-js/web).
 - Unit tests for the polyfill should be added to [`tests/tests`](./tests/tests) and [`tests/pure`](./tests/pure).